-Once you’re done with the trick or treating and have hung up your broomstick for the night, why not extend the spook-fest with a great Halloween movie for kids, suitable for little monsters of all ages?
+Halloween is almost here!
+So once you’re done with the trick or treating and have hung up your broomstick for the night, why not extend the spook-fest with a great Halloween movie for the kids, suitable for little monsters of all ages?
 We’ve conjured up some of our favourite scary (but not too scary!) fright-fests for tots, teens and everyone in between…

 Best Halloween movies for kids

 When an unwitting awkward teenager discovers the Hotel Transylvania holiday resort for monsters, he gets more than he bargained for when he falls in love with the owner’s daughter… Daddy is Dracula and he is VERY protective of his (not so) little girl.
 Plenty of laughs for kids and grown-ups of all ages – even our own teenager cracked a smile!

 For kids not much bigger than a pumpkin, we suggest playing it safe with the oh-so-sweet Pooh’s Heffalump Halloween Movie.
 Familiar favourites, including Pooh Bear, Tigger and Roo, are on the hunt for tricks, treats and the dreaded Gobloon around The Hundred Acre Wood in a feel-good adventure for the young and old alike.

 Has there ever been a funnier set of monsters than Sully, Mike and co. over at Monsters, Inc.?
 We think not, and their hilarious antics while trying to help a small tot named Boo never get old.
 Guaranteed giggles all around.